-Comey hearing underway before House Intelligence Committee
+Comey: 'No information' of Trump's wiretapping claim

 - The House Intelligence Committee is holding a hearing on Russia's meddling in the US election

-(CNN)FBI Director James Comey is making a dramatic appearance Monday before the House Intelligence Committee and is expected to publicly reject President Donald Trump's claims that he was wiretapped by his predecessor, Barack Obama.
+(CNN)FBI Director James Comey said Monday he had no information to support claims by President Donald Trump that he was wiretapped by his predecessor, Barack Obama.

+"I have no information that supports those tweets," Comey told the House Intelligence Committee, adding that the Justice Department, along with the FBI, had no information to support the allegations.

+Comey said that no president could order a wiretapping operation against anyone.

+Comey also publicly confirmed for the first time that his agency is investigating alleged collusion between Russia and the Trump campaign and whether any crimes may have been committed during last year's election campaign.

+"That includes investigating the nature of any links between individuals associated with the Trump campaign and the Russian government and whether there was any coordination between the campaign and Russia's efforts," Comey said in his opening statement to the committee.

-The hearing, which will also feature testimony from National Security Agency Director Mike Rogers, could also shed light on the state of FBI investigations into the extent of Russian meddling in the election campaign.
+The hearing, which also features testimony from National Security Agency Director Mike Rogers, could shed light on the state of FBI investigations into the extent of Russian meddling in the election campaign.
 Republicans hope Comey will state that there is no evidence of collusion between Trump aides and officials from Moscow, a move that could begin to break up a cloud of Russian intrigue that has stifled the early weeks of the administration.
 But Democrats say there is circumstantial evidence of wrongdoing that needs to be probed.

 Republican Committee Chairman Rep. Devin Nunes said the hearing would have several areas of focus -- the extent to which Russian intervened in the US election and whether any campaign officials conspired in those efforts.
 He restated that there was not a wiretap against Trump Tower, but did not rule out other kinds of surveillance against the Trump campaign.
 Nunes also said the hearing would seek information about who has leaked classified information linked to the issue or Russian election interference.

-Note: This story is being updated to include breaking news.